deNBI/cloud-user-docs/wiki/security.md

 ### Application security

+Some service do not need to communicate through public interfaces:
+Configure them to listen on link-local and/or internal interfaces only.

 Many applications support authentication (e.g. username and password).
 Use it to stop any outside attacks that were (easily) able to guess your instance's IP and port (which are not secret by any